avinashpathy/avinashpathy/README.md

 ### Hi there 👋
-I am a final year Electronics and Communication Engineering undergraduate from RV College of Engineering, Bangalore.

 <p> Coding profiles:  <a href="https://leetcode.com/avinashpathy/"> LeetCode </a> <a href ="https://auth.geeksforgeeks.org/user/avinashpathy/practice"> GeeksForGeeks</a> <a href ="https://www.codechef.com/users/avinashpathy"> CodeChef</a> </p>